skavngr/rapidscan/README.md

                             =====================

 ## Evolution:
-> Being a pentester for years and when it comes to security engagements, its quite a fuss to perform _**binge-tool-scanning**_ (_run scanning tools one after the other_) sans automation and **time** plays a critical asset.
-Unless you are a pro at automating stuff, it is a herculean task to perform this for each and every engagement.
-The ultimate goal of this program is to solve this problem through automation by running multiple tools, effectively judge certain false-positives and collectively correlating results under one roof.<p>Enter **RapidScan**.
+> Being a pentester for years and when it comes to VAPT engagements, it is quite a fuss to perform _**binge-tool-scanning**_ (_run scanning tools one after the other_) sans automation while **time** plays a critical asset.
+Unless you are a pro at automating stuff, it is a herculean task to perform binge-scan for each and every engagement.
+The ultimate goal of this program is to solve this problem through automation; viz. **by running multiple tools, effectively judge false-positives** and **collectively correlate results** and **saves your precious time**; all these under one roof.<p>Enter **RapidScan**.

 ## Why RapidScan?
 - **one-step installation**.
 - **executes a multitude of security scanning tools**, does other **custom coded checks** and **prints the results spontaneously**.
-- some of the tools include `nmap, dnsrecon, wafw00f, uniscan, sslyze, fierce, lbd, theharvester, dnswalk` etc executes under one roof.
+- some of the tools include `nmap, dnsrecon, wafw00f, uniscan, sslyze, fierce, lbd, theharvester, dnswalk` etc executes under one entity.
 - saves a lot of time, **indeed a lot time!**.
 - **checks for same vulnerabilities with multiple tools** to help you **zero-in on false positives** effectively.
 - **legends** to help you which tests may take longer time, so you can `Ctrl+C` to skip if needed. (_under development_)
 - **vulnerability definitions** guides you what the vulnerability actually is and the threat it can pose. (_under development_)
 - **remediations** tells you how to plug/fix the found vulnerability. (_under development_)
-- **executive summary** gives you an overall context of the scan performed with critical, high, low and informational issues discovered. (_under development)
+- **executive summary** gives you an overall context of the scan performed with critical, high, low and informational issues discovered. (_under development_)

 ---
 ### FYI: